nymtech/docs/content/validators/client-demo.md

 description: "Client applications interact with Nym Validator nodes through a piece of client software.
 In order to demonstrate the general flow detailed above, we've embedded the client in a QT-based GUI application to show how it works."
 ---

+{{% notice warning %}}
+We are in the process of rebuilding our validators in Rust.
+While these instructions are still correct, it is a lot of work to set up a Nym validator in our old Go codebase.
+We are working to make the process a lot simpler.

+If you're tempted to run a validator, you should strongly consider waiting for our next release, v0.7.0, and run our new validator code.
+{{% /notice %}}

 ## Nym Validator Testnet

 In the current Nym Validators testnet, we focus primarily on making blockchain transactions private.
 To demonstrate the technology, we've set up a Nym ERC20 coin running on the Ethereum Ropsten testnet.